TokenLogic-com-au/asset-manager/README.md

 ```

 This function is permissionless and is used in order to claim rewards from Merkl to be deposited into this contract.

+`function claimAaveRewards() external`

+This function is permissionless and is used in order to claim rewards earned from Aave to be sent to the Arbitrum Foundation address.

 ```
 function depositIntoAaveV3(